For further information on openings for PhD students to join our group, please visit our PhD Opportunities page.

-The Department of Computing at Imperial College London is a leading department of computer science, with a strong international presence in areas relevant to this position, such as verification, and artificial intelligence.
+The Department of Computing at Imperial College London is a leading department of computer science, with a strong international presence in verification and artificial intelligence.

-*Candidates who have not yet been officially awarded their PhD will be appointed as a Research Assistant within the salary range £32,380 to £34,040 per annum.
+*Candidates who have not yet been officially awarded their PhD will be appointed as Research Assistant within the salary range £36,694 - £39,888 per annum.

 For further details on this opportunity visit this link.